ENGAGEMENT AND EXCHANGE

 Nakuset, Executive Director of the Native Women’s Shelter of Montreal

-Carmen Gloria Quintana, Chilean-born woman who was burned alive by a military patrol during a street demonstration against the Chilean dictatorship and who now dedicates her time to advocacy, retribution and justice
+Carmen Gloria Quintana, Chilean-born woman who was burned alive by a military patrol during a street demonstration against the Chilean dictatorship and who now dedicates her time to advocacy, retribution

 Catherine Richardson, Métis family and community therapist specializing in practice and research involving recovery from violence.